|

 college teacher.
 My wife has no issues whatsoever with my being intact, and fully agrees with me that to circumcise an infant as a matter of

+routine is barbaric and damaging.
 I was the only intact male in my family of origin.
 In grammar school/summer camp/high school, I knew of

 only 1/2/1 other intact boys.
 By 10 years of age, I had noticed that my penis looked like those of male nudes in fine art, and like those of my